 This article is part of our Ultimate Guide to Long-term Disability Benefits.

-What is the CPP Disability Retroactive Payment?
+What is the CPP disability retroactive payment?

-Offsets and LTD Overpayments
+Offsets and LTD overpayments

 Most insurance policies allow the insurer to offset the payments of other benefits that you receive.
 This means they will reduce their payment by the same amount you are getting from other sources, usually dollar-for-dollar.